yingku/nn-verification/README.md

 The Lasagne version available on PyPi is out of date.
 Install it separately with `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/5d3c63cb315c50b1cbd27a6bc8664b406f34dd99.zip`

+If you get an error like `ImportError: No module named TL4HDR.data.preProcess`, try setting the `PYTHONPATH` environment variable to the empty string.
+On Linux, `export PYTHONPATH=` has resolved this issue.

 ## Getting Started

 The model folder contains the files for deep neural network and deep transfer learning implementation.